Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 npm run cdk:deploy

 In "5.
-Disable Self-Signup (Required)" we only set selfSignUpEnabled, but you can apply recommended security settings using the same procedure.
-We recommend using multiple layers of defense to strengthen security.
+Disabling Self-Signup (Required)," we only set selfSignUpEnabled, but you can apply recommended security settings using the same procedure.
+I strongly recommend strengthening security with multiple layers of defense.

 | Item | Setting Value | Description |